Handling Comparison in Parenthood

 Beth Zalantai, MSc, is a clinically trained mental health professional with extensive experience delivering and supervising evidence-based psychological care.
 As a mom and therapist, Beth provides compassionate support for moms navigating their mental health.

-When a comparison highlights something that does matter to you, you can reframe it as an opportunity rather than a critique.
+If your comparison is based on a standard that aligns with your core values, then you can reframe it in terms of your progress or learning.
 Doing so allows you to recognize opportunities to learn and grow without devaluing yourself.
 For example, you might tell yourself, I've noticed that my friend has a great bedtime routine for her baby, and it's impressive.
 I'm still figuring out what works best for my little one, and that's okay.
 Each baby is different, and I'm doing my best to create a routine that suits our unique needs.

 When you see others succeeding or achieving milestones, you can celebrate their victories without diminishing your own worth.
 For example, you might say to a friend, “Wow, I'm really impressed with how well you've established a bedtime routine for your baby!
 It's clear that you've put a lot of thought into it.
 I'm still working on finding the right routine for my little one, and seeing your success is inspiring.”